QuentinRa/blog.quentinra.dev/ensiie/igl/index.md

 # Introduction au génie logiciel

 IGL "Introduction au génie logiciel" is not an easy course.
 You will need strength and motivation to survive 👀. <small>Joke aside, it's hard to learn something.
-You will have a lot of things used in graded homeworks that you didn't "see" during classes</small>.
+You will have a lot of things used in graded homework that you didn't "see" during classes</small>.

 > In 2021, the version of Papyrus in the school was **4.8.0**, so even if there are newer versions, [install Papyrus 4.8.0](https://www.eclipse.org/downloads/download.php?file=/modeling/mdt/papyrus/rcp/2020-06/4.8.0/papyrus-2020-06-4.8.0-win64.zip).
 If you need another version of papyrus that is not on the official website, look for the section **Update sites** on [Papyrus Download Page](https://www.eclipse.org/papyrus/download.html).